 Through prayer, music, scripture, story, and fellowship we witness to our faith and share our belief that “in life, in death, in life beyond death, God is with us.
 We are not alone.”

-Our sanctuary is available for the service with a capacity of 210 upstairs and 150 downstairs through a “live” feed.
+Our sanctuary is available for the service with a capacity of 210 upstairs and 150 downstairs through a “live audio/video” feed.

 Presiding during Worship

-Our policy is that our minister will preside at any funeral or memorial service held at Grey Street United Church.
-In the absence of our minister we ensure that another United Church minister will be present to officiate.
+Our policy is that our minister will preside at any celebration of life or funeral service held at Grey Street United Church.
+In the absence of our minister, we will ensure that another United Church minister will be present to officiate.

 Music is an integral part of worship and hymns of faith can remind us of God’s faithfulness while bringing strength and hope to a grieving community.

-Our expectation is that our organist/pianist will play for your service.
+Our expectation is that our pianist will play for your service.

 Soloist or Musicians